Last Updated on January 4, 2026 by Maged kamel

 A Solved problem-case-3-Mohr’s circle of inertia.

-The given solved problem is for the unequal angle of dimension 8 inches by 6 inches and the thickness of the angle is one inch.
+The given solved problem concerns an unequal angle measuring 8 inches by 6 inches, with a thickness of 1 inch.

-It is required to determine the principal moment of inertia and we will use Mohr’s circle of inertia to get the directions of the principal axes and later verify by the general equation to check the estimated values.
+It is required to determine the principal moments of inertia.
+We will use Mohr’s circle of inertia to obtain the directions of the principal axes, and later verify the estimated values using the general equation.

-We will check the x bar for the unequal angle by dividing the area of the unequal angle into two rectangles from which their difference will give the area.
+We will check the X-bar for the unequal angle by dividing the area of the unequal angle into two rectangles, from which the difference will give the area.
 We set two axes x and Y at the Cg.

-The first rectangle is 8*6 inches and the second rectangle is 5×7 inches.
-The x bar or the distance from the Cg can be found as equal to 1.65 inches measured from the axis Y”.
+The first rectangle is eight by 6 inches, and the second is five by 7 inches.
+The x bar or the distance from the Cg can be found as equal to 1.65 inches measured from the Y-axis.

-We can proceed to estimate the y bar for the given unequal angles.
+We can proceed to estimate y-bar for the given unequal angles.
 The Y bar or the distance from the Cg can be found as equal to 1.65 inches measured from the axis Y”.

-We will estimate the moment of inertia Ix about the Cg for the Unequal angle by considering two rectangles, the first one is 1-inch wide by 8 inches in height, and the second one is a rectangle of 5 inches in length by one inch thick.
+We will estimate the moment of inertia Ix about the Cg for the Unequal angle by considering two rectangles: the first is 1 inch wide by 8 inches high, and the second is 5 inches long by 1 inch thick.

-We will estimate the moment of inertia Iy about the Cg for the Unequal angle by considering two rectangles, the first one is 1 inch wide by 8 inches in height, and the second one is a rectangle of 5 inches in length by one inch thick.
-We will add the product of the area for each rectangle by the square of the horizontal distance between each rectangle Cg to the final Cg distance.
+We will estimate the moment of inertia Iy about the Cg for the Unequal angle by considering two rectangles: the first is 1 inch wide by 8 inches high, and the second is 5 inches long by 1 inch thick.
+We will add the product of the area of each rectangle and the square of the horizontal distance between each rectangle, Cg, to the final Cg distance.

-based on the previous estimation, we have case-3-Mohr’s circle of inertia, where Ix is bigger than Iy and Ixy is negative.
+Based on the previous estimation, we have case 3: Mohr’s circle of inertia, where Ix is larger than Iy and Ixy is negative.

 Solved problem-case-3-Mohr’s circle of inertia-drawing the circle.

-For the Solved problem-case-3-Mohr’s circle of inertia, we start by drawing two intersecting axes.
-The horizontal axis represents the value of the moment of inertia.
-The vertical axis represents the value of the product of inertia, with a positive value pointing up.
+For the solved problem-case-3-Mohr’s circle of inertia, we start by drawing two intersecting axes.
+The horizontal axis represents the moment of inertia.
+The vertical axis represents the product of inertia, with a positive value indicating a positive product of inertia.
 One unit represents 1 inch4.

 Similarly, we can draw point B, which has a coordinate of (Iy,+Ixy).
 In units will be (38.8, +32.31).
-We will join both two points, The line AB will intersect the horizontal axis at point O, which will be the center of the circle.
+We will join both points.
+The line AB intersects the horizontal axis at point O, which is the center of the circle.

-To get the maximum value of inertia Imax we can add the value of the radius of the circle to the value of the center point.
+To get the maximum value of inertia, Imax, we can add the radius of the circle to the distance from the center.
 The maximum value of the moment of inertia is equal to (59.80+38.534)=32 units, the product of inertia is zero, and this point is point E.

-The directions for both two axes X and Y are represented by lines OA and OB.
+The directions for both axes X and Y are represented by lines OA and OB.

 Solved problem-case-3-Mohr’s circle of inertia-direction of principal axes U&V.